Chisom83/Sports-Sales-Analysis/README.md

 ### Insights & Visualizations
 #### Revenue by Region
 A map chart was used to visualize this making use of the calculated total revenue across different country.
-- Australia: Generated the highest revenue ($1.7M) across five (5) States.
+- Australia: Generated the highest revenue ($32.5M) across five (5) States.
-   - New South Wales is the highest-performing state.
+   - New South Wales is the highest-performing state with $17.6M.
    - Tasmania is underperforming and requires attention.

-- United States: Generated $1.5M across twenty-two (22) states.
+- United States: Generated $30.8M across twenty-two (22) states.
-  - California is the highest revenue generator.
+  - California is the highest revenue generator $18.0M.
   - Other States ness improvement.

-- Canada: Generated $1M across three (3) states.
+- Canada: Generated $8.0M across three (3) states.
-  - British Columbia performed best.
+  - British Columbia performed best with $8.0M.
   - Alberta and Ontario need improvement.

-- United Kingdom: Generated $800K but operates only in England.
+- United Kingdom: Generated $11.1M but operates only in England.

-- France: Generated $500K across 16 states, but still requiring significant improvement across all States.
+- France: Generated $9.8M across 16 states, but still requiring significant improvement across all States.

-- Germany: Generated $700K across six states, and also needs better strategies for growth.
+- Germany: Generated $10.0M across six states, and also needs better strategies for growth.

 #### Age Group & Gender Analysis
 A doughnut chart was used to analyze revenue by age category.
 - Our product appeal more to the Adult followed by the Young Adults.
 - Adults (Primary customers)
    - Generated $54.8M, significantly above the average of $34.1M.
-   - They are the most engaged demographic leading to the fact that our product appeal appeal more to them
+   - They are the most engaged demographic leading to the fact that our product appeal more to them
    - Female patronize the more than the male with a 7% differences.
 - Young Adults (Secondary customers):
-   - Generated $34.2M, aligning with the benchmark.
+   - Generated $34.2M, aligning with the average.
    - Male patronize more than Female with a 3% difference
 - Youths (Low engagement):
    - Generated the least revenue of, below the average benchmark.